jl02142/OrthoRefine/README.md

 >GCF_016904755.1\
 >GCF_902709585.1

+### Eukaryote data
+While we found OrthoRefine to function on eukaryote data (<i>Saccharomyces</i>), it will not function with all eukaryote datasets.
+OrthoRefine currently requires the "locus_tag" column to contain data in the RefSeq feature table file.
+Some eukaryote data at RefSeq is missing the "locus_tag" information.
+Additonally, OrthoRefine currently does not handle the repeated gene identifier from isoforms in the annotation.
+A planned future update would resolve these issues.

 ## Running OrthoRefine

 OrthoRefine may be run indepdently of OrthoFinder or a support script, [master_OrthoRefine.sh](https://github.com/jl02142/OrthoRefine/blob/main/master_OrthoRefine.sh), may be used to download the data files and run OrthoFinder and OrthoRefine with a single command.